 - Hyperpigmentation: like dark spots or melasma

 - Fine lines like crow’s feet

 They also address issues of uneven skin texture.

 How many chemical peel treatments will I need?

 If Dr. Harvey-Dent decides that lighter or medium depth chemical peels are appropriate for your skin, she will usually recommend administering them in a series of three treatments for optimal results.
 To maintain your fresh and glowing skin it is recommended to have a chemical peel administered once or twice a year.

 Can chemical peels be used on other areas of the body besides the face?

 Yes.
 Dr. Harvey-Dent can use chemical peels on the neck, chest, back, arms, and legs if necessary.
 Depending on the unique condition of your skin, she may sometimes use peels and laser therapy in combination to remove imperfections.

 Why come to Unique Dermatology & Wellness Center for your chemical peel?

 Dr. Harvey-Dent is a physician with excellent credentials and a fine reputation.
 She has experience with all types and colors of skin and will be able to carefully assess exactly what type of treatment will be best for you.
 When you come to Unique Dermatology & Wellness Center, you are putting yourself in extremely trustworthy hands.
 You can trust Dr. Harvey-Dent to provide an exceptional experience, as she helps you present your best self to the world.
-To schedule your appointment, please call our office or fill out a contact form on our website.
+To schedule your appointment, please call our office or visit the contact us page on our website.